 UKPC must follow the BPA code of practice and the Protection of Freedoms Act 2012.
 A missing sign, a late notice, or an incorrect charge amount can each be enough to get the ticket cancelled.

-Upload your UKPC notice and let Parking Mate AI check it.
+Upload your UKPC notice and let Parking Mate UK check it.
 If defects are found, you will receive a professional appeal letter ready to send to UKPC or to POPLA.

 The signs at the UKPC car park and the wording on your notice must meet specific BPA code standards.
 Missing or unclear signs are one of the most common defects.